by : RJ Fisher last update: February 2023

 Read more about travel insurance, or get a non-committal instant quote in under 30 seconds!

-Collect your rental car
+Collect your rental car in Thailand

 When all documents are agreed upon and signed it’s time to pay the car rental fee and deposit (unless you already paid online of course).
 For credit card payments, the credit card has to be registered to the main driver.